 1. Parts of the Arizona - Mexico International border

 The majority of the 389-mile-long border between Arizona and Mexico is composed of under-inhabited desert land and is filled with natural predators, though it remains quiet more often than not.
 However, another danger to keep in mind is the possible presence of smuggling activity in the area which, area residents claim, has increased over the last ten years or so.
 For now, we'll have to see if politicians can agree that building a fence or altering laws and policies will help stem the violence in the area.
 It's worth nothing, though: none of the Arizona border towns are currently on the list of the

 and they make excellent areas for hiking and landscape photography.
 However, since these canyons are typically formed via water erosion over millions of years, the major safety concern when entering these places is a flash flood occurring.
 One of the worst such events to happen here was in 1997, when 11 tourists died during a flash flood in August thanks to a productive monsoon season.
 While additional safety features have been installed to try and prevent this from reoccurring, it is still a good idea to heed caution before and while visiting.
 ALWAYS check the weather forecast, especially between the months of June and October.

 3. Camelback Mountain

-The hike up Camelback Mountain via Echo Canyon Trail can look deceptively easy despite all the warnings from other hikers and news reports about various injuries, illnesses, and deaths that hikers commonly experience while attempting the 2.5-mile hike.
-However, not a summer goes by without hearing at least a few news reports of hikers requiring emergency rescue or learning of someone falling to their death while hiking.
+The hike up Camelback Mountain via Echo Canyon Trail can look deceptively easy despite all the warnings from other hikers and news reports about various injuries, illnesses, and deaths that adventurers commonly experience while attempting the 2.5-mile hike.
+However, not a single summer goes by without hearing at least a few news reports of hikers requiring emergency rescue or learning of someone falling to their death while hiking this mountain.
 If you want to hike this location, make sure to already have some hiking experience under your belt, attempt it during the cooler months, and pack more water and snacks than you think you will need.
+We recommend the stunning

 4. The Grand Canyon